Known issues

 Because all bare metal profiles are VMware® certified, the supported_image_flags image property and required_image_flags profile property that expressed this ability during the beta period are discontinued.
 These

 properties might still be visible to API and CLI consumers, but they aren't supported and must not be used.
-These properties will be removed entirely in a future release.
+These properties are planned to be removed in a future release.

 Extra authorizations beyond the authorizations defined in the API specification

-Issue: Some API implementations required authorizations that are different from the authorizations requirements that are defined in the API specification.
-The following table lists such APIs and the extra permissions that are required in addition to what is already defined in the specification.
+Issue: Some API implementations require authorizations that are different from the authorization requirements that are defined in the API specification.
+The following table lists these APIs and the extra permissions that are required that are in addition to what are defined in the specification.
 This table is updated as these issues are resolved.

 | API | Additional access requirements | Action name |